April 17, 2019

 - Why are certain programs and networks excluded from Automatic Commercial Skip processing?

 Recordings made prior to enabling the feature are not eligible.
 Network-based exclusions for PBS and TVO were made to save bandwidth as those networks don't have regular commercial breaks.
-As for progam-based exclusions like cartoons, news, and Judge Judy, during the testing phase we found that the characteristics of these shows weren’t interacting well with the technology that we use to detect commercials.
-While we'll continue to work to improve the algorithms, we’ve disabled Automatic Commercial Skip on those shows for now to avoid providing a poor experience.
+As for program-based exclusions like cartoons, news, and Judge Judy, during the testing phase we found that the characteristics of these shows weren’t interacting well with the technology that we use to detect commercials.
+While we'll continue to work to improve the algorithms, we’ve disabled Automatic Commercial Skip on those shows, for now, to avoid providing a poor experience.

 We hope you'll enjoy this newest feature on your Tablo OTA DVRs!
 If you have questions about this feature or anything else regarding your DVR, don't hesitate to contact us via Facebook, Twitter, or speak directly with our support team.